Tips for choosing the right villa rental in Bali from an industry expert

 - Are you an adventurous type or do you like certainty?

-- Are you prepared to risk it a little bit – I am not talking a major risk but they type that can always be fixed?
+- Are you prepared to risk it a little bit – I am not talking about a major risk but the type that can always be fixed?

-- Are you fed up with the same old boring, stock-standard hotels that offering nothing more than a room?
+- Are you fed up with the same old boring, stock-standard hotels that offer nothing more than a room?

 - Do you want to have your own private chef, private pool, butler, breakfasts made for you in the privacy and comfort of your own villa – we know how queuing up at that buffet in the morning is such a nightmare.
 Also read: Private Pool Bali Villas